 Agriculture sustained the first settlers of Kentucky in the 1770s, and the business of raising crops and livestock continues to be the backbone of rural Kentucky today.
 Kentucky is home to a wide variety of agriculture production, from horses and beef cattle to tobacco and corn.
-Agriculture in Kentucky, nicknamed the Bluegrass State, is constantly changing to keep up with consumer demand and the ever-growing world population.
+Agriculture in Kentucky is one of the state’s leading and most vital industries, contributing about $45.6 billion to Kentucky’s economy each year.
+Kentucky agriculture is also constantly changing to keep up with consumer demand and the ever-growing world population.

 Of Kentucky’s 25.4 million acres, 51% is farmland, accounting for 13 million acres.

 Kentucky agricultural cash receipts set a record $6.5 billion in 2014, but fell to $5.4 billion in 2016.
 The decreased receipts the past few years have been a result of lower cattle sales and lower grain prices.